 However, the Chinese internet doesn’t work the same throughout the entire country, so if you’re in a place that just won’t connect to a VPN website, the second method will be your best option.

 In most cases, these have worked for me and hundreds of other users I’ve worked with over the past year.
+However, it is important to avoid using a free VPN as they often lack the necessary security and reliability needed in China.

 Find a friend who has a VPN already working on their phone and ask if you can spend a few minutes tethering off of their device.